 Graduate students must meet the following requirements in order to have the secondary field officially recorded on their transcript.

 Four elective half‐courses are required for the satisfactory completion of the secondary field in Anthropology at the PhD level.
 The four courses must all be ones designated as graduate—or advanced undergraduate/graduate—level courses and must be ones taught in the Department of Anthropology at Harvard.
+At least one of these courses ordinarily will be ANTH 2900: Genealogies of Social Anthropology at Harvard; ANTH 2910, Theories of the Social; ANTH 2070: Archaeological Method and Theory; or ANTH 2250a/b: Proseminar in Archaeology.
 The selection of courses that will count toward the secondary field shall be made in close consultation with the student’s faculty advisor and shall conform to a clearly articulated intellectual rationale.
 A proposed plan for studies, including the selection of courses and its rationale, shall be submitted by the candidate to the PhD secondary field program advisory committee for approval.
 Anthropology courses that do not fit with a subsequently or previously approved intellectual rationale for the secondary field risk not being counted as fulfilling the requirements for the secondary field.